appwrite/rfc/017-storage-buckets.md

   - This can be done without introducing any breaking changes to the SDK usage
 - Allowing to do calls to `GET: /v1/storage/files/YYYY/XXXX` and `GET: /v1/storage/files//XXXX`
   - Not a 100% sure this is compliant with any REST Standards
-- Having 2 separate endpoints for each, the default Storage and Storage Buckets, with its own SDK methods
+- Having 2 separate endpoints for each, the default Storage and Storage Buckets, with its own SDK methods. **This is the currently implemented solution for this RFC**

 ### Future possibilities